 - Project Grows is a community farm that aims to educate kids about local food by getting their hands in the dirt.
-Anne on brainstorming about a for-profit summer camp, devising surveys that kids would actually take and advertising that farmers’ markets that participate in food assistance programs.
+Anne helped brainstorm a for-profit summer camp, surveys that kids would actually take and advertisements for farmers’ markets that participate in food assistance programs.

 Conferences and Workshops Attended